ryanfortner/ryanfortner.github.io/docs/reference/c-programming.md

-# Reference

-Here are some links to some of my most used applications and sites as well as some simple programs to help me get things done.

-### C Programming
+# C Programming
-#### Hello, World!
-The famous beginners' program, which just prints Hello World and exits.
+This is my page for posting code snippets from the C language.
+### Hello World
+Every programmer's first program.
 ```c
 #include <stdio.h>